Pâ Solar Power Station: Developers

-The power station is under development by a consortium comprising Urbasolar, a French independent power producer, and Projet Production Solaire (PPS), a Burkinabe company, with minority shareholding in the special vehicle company that will own and develop the power station.
-For descriptive purposes, let us call that company Pâ Solar Consortium.
+The power station was developed by Pâ Solar Consortium, a consortium comprising Urbasolar, a French independent power producer, and Projet Production Solaire (PPS), a Burkinabe company, with minority shareholding in the special vehicle company that will own and develop the power station.
 Urbasolar is a subsidiary of Axpo Holding, a publicly traded Swiss energy conglomerate.

 Costs and funding

-The cost of construction is budgeted at €35.4 million.
-The Emerging Africa Infrastructure Fund (EAIF), a member of the Private Infrastructure Development Group (PIDG), has agreed to lend €29 million towards this project.
-Urbasolar is expected to provide the remaining €6.4 million in funding.
+The cost of construction was budgeted at €35.4 million.
+The Emerging Africa Infrastructure Fund (EAIF), a member of the Private Infrastructure Development Group (PIDG), agreed to lend €29 million towards this project.
+Urbasolar was expected to provide the remaining €6.4 million in funding.
 The table below illustrates the sources of funding for this power station.